Articles

 Fulfill data subject requests

 Iowa's law provides comprehensive consumer data rights.
 Under the law, consumers have the right to access, delete, and right to opt out of the sale of their data.
-Additionally, consumers are also entitled to data portability, just like in the EU GDPR.
+Additionally, consumers are entitled to data portability, just as they are in the EU GDPR.

-Addressing these data subject access requests (also called DSAR) can be time-consuming and quickly turn into a logistical nightmare for companies.
-To learn how to deal with them quickly and efficiently, take a look at Didomi's Privacy Request module.
+Addressing these data subject access requests (also called DSARs) can be time-consuming and quickly turn into a logistical nightmare for companies.
+Learn how to deal with them quickly and efficiently in our complate guide to DSARs.

 Comply with the purpose limitation principle